By Kaye A. Thomas

 Excess contribution penalty tax

 Whatever the reason may be, a penalty tax will apply if you don’t take action to correct an excess contribution.
 This is a 6% tax you’re required to pay each year the excess contribution remains uncorrected.
-For example, suppose you made a $5,500 contribution to a Roth IRA early in 2017, then got a larger bonus than you expected and found that due to the income limitation your permitted contribution was only $4,300.
+For example, suppose you made a $5,500 contribution to a Roth IRA early in 2021, then got a larger bonus than you expected and found that due to the income limitation your permitted contribution was only $4,300.
 Your excess contribution was $1,200.
-If you don’t correct the excess contribution for 2017, you’ll have to pay $72 excess contribution tax (6% of $1,200).
-And if you left the problem uncorrected beyond the end of 2018, you owe another $72.
+If you don’t correct the excess contribution for 2021, you’ll have to pay $72 excess contribution tax (6% of $1,200).
+And if the problem remains uncorrected beyond the end of 2022, you owe another $72.
 You’ll continue to owe this tax each year until you correct the excess contribution.

 This tax can easily be 100%, or even more than 100%, of the amount of investment income generated by this excess amount in a year.
 It’s important to correct an excess contribution.